danbev/learning-nodejs/notes/snapshot.md

 ```c++
   i_isolate->set_api_external_references(params.external_references);
 ```
-And this is where we set the list of external references/addresses.
+And this is where we set the list of external references/addresses on the isolate.
-Next, Isolate::Initialize will call StartupDeserializer::DeserializeInto
+Next, `Isolate::Initialize` will call `StartupDeserializer::DeserializeInto`:
 ```c++
 void StartupDeserializer::DeserializeInto(Isolate* isolate) {
   ...